 Notification of Members’ meetings

-At least 14 and not more than 30 days before the date of a general meeting, the Secretary shall send notice in Writing of the date, time and place of the meeting to each Member.
+At least 14 days before the date of a general meeting, the Secretary shall cause notice to be made available of the date, time and place of the meeting to each Member.
 In addition to the above, the Board may also give notice of any meeting by posting notice in a conspicuous place in a place of business of the Credit Union to which Members have access, including any electronic correspondence or website operated by the Credit Union, at least 14 days prior to the meeting.
 Notice in Writing shall be sent to the auditor and to the Association.

 A notice sent in Writing, not including by email, to a Member’s Address shall be deemed to have been duly served forty eight hours after its posting.
 When notice of a general meeting has been given in accordance with these Rules the accidental omission to give notice to any Member or the non-receipt of the notice by any Member shall not invalidate any resolution passed or any business undertaken at the meeting.